physcrowley/physcrowley.github.io/pages/bbc/tracking.md

   - [ ] 3C
   - [ ] 4C
 - [ ] update online course materials to be divided into lessons coherent with the content items/modules used for the assessments
+  - [ ] decompose existing course materials based on new item list
+  - [ ] identify items with little or no existing material and generate fresh material for them
+  - [ ] for items with existing material, aggregate material from existing files
+  - [ ] clean-up and simplify each item's lessons
+- [ ] generate sample projects in both python and Java
+  - [ ] text-based game
+  - [ ] text-based game with locally saved state (high scores)
+  - [ ] gui-based game with mouse and locally saved state (level, high score)
+  - [ ] cli to find files in a given subfolder
+  - [ ] note-taking app (persistent data)
+  - [ ] media viewer using strategy pattern for different types of media, as necessary

 Bonus tasks